 Skipping the Glossaries

 Skipping translation glossaries can lead to inconsistent translations and your brand voice will get lost.
-So, every translation will generate his version of translation that might not match with other translations.
+So, every translation will generate his version of the translation that might not match with other translations.
 It will make your brand look shady and non-credible.
 Your brand glossaries contain your brand terminologies, definitions, and other guidelines that should be followed throughout the translation generation process.
-Glossaries help the professional translation gain a better understanding of your brand and generate relevant translation.
+Glossaries help the professional translator gain a better understanding of your brand and generate relevant translations.

 You can also add these glossaries to your TMS as brand guidelines.
 Whether you are an LSP or a global business, you must provide glossaries to translators to ensure a consistent brand voice and style globally.
 It would help you build a trustworthy brand image internationally.

 If your translations are not culture-appropriate, you have already lost the actual purpose of localization.
 The translation should not be just about the swapping of words from one language to another; it goes far beyond that.
 When your translation has cultural gaps, you can’t communicate with your target customers effectively.
 The purpose of translation is not to make the customers understand your message but to make them resonate with your brand.
 It is only possible when your translations are generated keeping in mind the cultural and social intricacies of that particular region that you are targeting.
 To ensure that your translations are culturally appropriate, you better hire native or near-native translators who don’t just know the language but are also aware of the culture, and psychology of people.
 Your translators must know the fears and fascinations of audiences to depict your brand in the best way possible.